Afshar07/fylo-data-storage-component/README.md

 ## Project Log
 The real struggle was the range slider! i didn't know how to style it but i found many solutions with a simple search. i didn't test it on firefox , edge and etc, but it looks fine in google chrome, so i think it's good on edge too since it's using Chromium for engine.
+*I've fixed the firefox issue, the range slider look perfect in Google Chrome, Mozilla Firefox and Microsoft Edge!

 The rest was simple Flexbox, css and that's it!